 Natural contraception, which is often called fertility awareness or natural family planning, has two parts.
 First, you have to track your fertility cycle well enough to pinpoint when your fertile window begins and ends.
 Second, you have to avoid having intercourse when there's a chance you could get pregnant.
 This is one of the natural ways to avoid pregnancy which, when used perfectly, is 90 percent effective.
-When used typically, it is 85 percent effective.
+When used topically, it is 85 percent effective.
+(3)

 d- Three Daily Tasks for Tracking your Body's Reproductive Cycle:

 Taking your basal body temperature, checking your vaginal mucus, and recording your findings on a calendar.
 Over time, you can analyze the BBT chart and have a fair idea of when your fertile window begins and ends.
 Hence, this is another one of the natural ways to avoid pregnancy.

 The tricky part is figuring out precisely when is it okay and not so okay to have sex.
 Most women avoid sex for a stretch that starts a few days before the fertility window begins and ends a few days after the fertility window ends to play it safe.
 If you want to keep having sex, you can also choose to use a condom or another contraceptive method during this stretch, keeping the contraceptive pill at the bay.
 (4)

 Tracking your cycle is not an exact science.
 Your cycle can change drastically from month to month, based on factors like weight gain or loss, stress, illness, and aging.
 If you want the natural methods of avoiding pregnancy to be effective, it's essential to use all the tracking methods as religiously as possible, and analyze the data over time.